-Types of Awards Allowed for Non-employee Directors Under the 2019 Equity Incentive Plan

-Our non-employee directors generally may receive Awards under the 2019 Equity Incentive Plan similar to those granted to other Participants.
-The Board may provide that all or a portion of a non-employee director's annual retainer and/or retainer fees or other Awards or compensation be payable in non-qualified stock options, restricted stock and restricted stock units, either automatically or at the choice of the non-employee directors.
+Types of Awards Allowed for Non-Employee Directors Under the Amended 2019 Plan fees or other Awards or compensation be payable in nonqualified stock options, restricted stock and restricted stock units, either automatically or at the choice of the non-employee directors.
 The Board will determine the terms and conditions of any such Awards, including those that apply upon the termination of a non-employee director's service as a member of the Board.
-Non-employee directors are also eligible to receive other Awards pursuant to the terms of the 2019 Equity Incentive Plan, including options and SARs, restricted stock and restricted stock units upon such terms as the Board may determine.
-With respect to Awards made to non-employee directors, the 2019 Equity Incentive Plan will be administered by the Board.
+Non-employee directors are also eligible to receive other Awards pursuant to the terms of the Amended 2019 Plan, including options and SARs, restricted stock and restricted stock units upon such terms as the Board may determine.
+With respect to Awards made to non-employee directors, the Amended 2019 Plan will be administered by the Board.